WSU to begin 2017 football schedule with five-straight home games

 WSU’s five-straight home games to start the year marks the longest home stand the Cougars have had since 1907, when they started the season with four home games.

-WSU will also play two Friday night games in 2017, hosting USC at Martin Stadium on Sept.
+WSU will also play two Friday night games in 2017, hosting defending Rose Bowl champion USC at Martin Stadium on Sept.
 29 and traveling to Cal on Oct.
-13.
+13. The Apple Cup, however, will be played on the Saturday after Thanksgiving.

 WSU will kick off the season at home against Montana State on Sept.
 2, followed by the second game of its home-and-home series with Boise State on Sept.
 9. Then, the Cougars open their Pac-12 slate against Oregon State on Sept.
 16 before playing its final non-conference game against Nevada on Sept.
 23. That’s followed by a fifth home game against a strong USC team that will have the Pac-12’s Offensive Player of the Year, quarterback Sam Darnold, back for his second season as the Trojans’ starting quarterback.